jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 At this point I'm also pretty confident that our SECTree will actually be an SECDAG.
 Gonna need a better name for that I think.

+Ok, things seem to be going quite well anyways, so at this point I'm going to start working on the splitting code.
+We've made a quick change to check if a split is necessary but I'm not sure if it's working.
+To test that I'll create QT24 which will hopefully exhibit splitting behaviour.

+--- next day? ---

+So yeah, QT24 indicates that our detection on when to split is way off.
+It needs to be based on the higher_lvl_secs that get passed from the caller.
+If the groups at current level exceed what we'd expect it indicates that we *might* need to jump back to a higher level and fix things.
+Just need to nail down the exact details of when we should / shouldn't backtrack.
+Basically we need to work out which of the high lvl secs are incorrect, if any.

+--- ... ---

+Ok, so I had worked through that example to understand when the splitting needs to occur, and how.
+I've got a better idea of how to do it now, so let's write the code.

+Well, after a bunch of fiddling, it seems quite close but for some reason it's crashing after the alg completes, when it tries to render the graph...